AbedMohsen/Personal-Digital-Assistants/README.md

 ## Description

-A basic React project that uses bulma CSS framework to display PDAs cards.
+A basic React project that uses Bulma CSS framework to display PDAs cards.

 ## Acknowledgments